j3lte/spidertrap/README.md

 Spidertrap is a simple web server that can be used to trap web crawlers.
 It is written in Typescript and runs on Deno.
 You can use it standalone or as a library.

+## Features

+- Runs a webserver that responds to all requests with a list of random links.
+It mimics an Apache directory index.
+- Adds a `robots.txt` file that baits certain crawlers to crawl random links
+- Optionally add a delay to the response which can be accumulated based on the path segments (the further down the path, the longer the delay)

 ## Installation

 ### Standalone